bmannakee/caller_paper/paper.md

 # Discussion

-- Must include a strong argument for better real tumor validation sets.
-Focus on false negatives as well as false positives.
-The aml31 paper gets alot of them, but if they had for instance just used mutect to identify any potential variant that passed all other heuristic filters they would have a better sense of false negative rates.
+- Relevance to germline mutations [@Rahbari2016], and somatic mutation in healthy tissue [@Lee-Six2018]
+- Standalone package, but approach really should be integrated into callers
+- Computational efficiency if integrated
+- Applicability to other algorithms for somatic variant calling
 - Why are false negative rates important?
    - heterogeneity
    - selection inference
    - rare but druggable variant identification
-- Relevance to germline mutations, stratton citation in Things
-- Standalone package, but approach really should be integrated into callers
-- Computational efficiency if integrated
-- Applicability to other algorithms for somatic variant calling
+- Caveat: Need for better real tumor validation sets.
+Focus on false negatives as well as false positives.
+The aml31 paper gets alot of them, but if they had for instance just used mutect to identify any potential variant that passed all other heuristic filters they would have a better sense of false negative rates.
-- Caveat: evolution of mutational spectrum (cite TrackSigs)
+- Caveat: evolution of mutational spectrum [Rubanova2018a]

 # Methods